sunnyoaks/blog/_posts/2019-04-12-Hello-Friday.md

 Just a little reminder to support each other!

-And for those of you who are starting a easter vacation: have a really wonderful one!
-I am heading for my mother’s house on the countryside, taking almost the entire week off work and I am hoping to see tulips and daffodils.
+On a happier note: it **is** Friday!
+And for those of you who are starting your easter vacation, have a really wonderful one.
+I am heading for my mother’s house on the countryside, taking almost the entire week off work and I am hoping to see tulips and daffodils in the gardeb.
+It will be a very good place to get away from this weeks craziness, and perhaps even meditate a bit and do art.

+Happy weekend to all!